 Businesses often fail to continue communication after a customer makes a purchase.
 However, workflows can be used to turn existing customers into repeat customers.
 Promote related items or suggest other things the customer may be interested in purchasing.
 Segment your lists based on the purchase of certain items, so you can create workflows that promote related products or services.

 Creating compelling, dynamic email content can be difficult.
 It’s even more challenging to know where to start if your business has a large database or offers multiple products or services.
-Fortunately, we have a solution for you.
+Luckily, Human has a solution for you.

 Personalize is a revolutionary AI-powered tool designed to optimize your email strategy and help you target the customers you want.

-If you’re looking for a way to create unique, engaging emails, you must be aware of what your customers want or are interested in at any given time.
+If you’re looking for a way to create unique, engaging emails, you should be aware of what your customers want or are interested in at any given time.

-Ready to start creating relevant, targeted content that your customers want?
-Boost email engagement rates and customer lifetime value by signing up for a Personalize demo today!
+Ready to start creating content that your customers want?
+Boost email engagement rates and customer lifetime value by signing up for a free trial today!